 - Depending on the amount and nature of the work we need to translate or dub, please allow adequate time for us to deliver the translated material.
 Please negotiate a deadline with whoever is doing the translation and/or voice-over for you.
 There is normally a queue of waiting jobs.

-For the translation of eFundi tests and quizzes, tests and assignments and examinations you can contact CTrans:
+For the translation of eFundi Lessons, eFundi Tests and Quizzes, Tests, Assignments and Examinations you can contact CTrans:

 Wendy Barrow (CTrans Coordinator)